ehfreitas/Main-tmp/02. Data Engineering Project/README.md

 ## Project Components

-The project can be broken down in three compoents as follows:
+The project can be broken down in three components as follows:
 1. ETL Pipeline

 A Extract Transform Load (ETL) Pipeline which loads the messages and categories datasets, merge them together, cleans the data and stores it in a SQLite database.